-We are in our third year of participation in the Unified Water Study.
+We are in our sixth year of participation in the Unified Water Study.
 Under this study, we provide Save The Sound with hundreds of readings of critical water quality parameters from the Nissequogue River from May to October.

 There are several non-native, invasive plant species growing in and around Fresh Pond, including Phragmites, Eurasian Watermilfoil, Curly-leaf Pondweed and Parrot's Feather.
 We are developing a plan to begin eradicating these harmful plants, starting with the Phragmites that are located in SWAN Park, near the site of the future dock.